-As part of the online application, you will be asked to write a 500-word essay.
-The topic is indicated on the online application.
+- Personal Essay: As part of the online application, you will be asked to write a 500-word essay on a topic indicated on the application.

-You must submit official transcripts from all colleges and universities you have attended.
+- Official Academic Transcripts: You must submit official transcripts from all colleges and universities attended.

 - Letters of recommendation

 Your application will be considered complete when the online application and all other required or optional documents have been submitted.
-The Office of Admissions will review your completed application and notify you about your admission decision by email within a week to 10 days.
+The Office of Admissions will review your completed application and notify you about your admission decision by email on a rolling basis.